PensionBee/ddd-workshop/README.md

 ### Part 3: Modelling Account Following

-We already have an existing `Account` **Entity** in our `Accounts` **Bounded Context** but we're missing the concept of 'account following'.
+We already have an existing `Account` entity in our `Accounts` bounded context but it doesn't currently capture the concept of 'account following'.
 Let's rectify that...

 - In **src/contexts/accounts/core/entities/account.ts**:
-  - Update the `Account` entity parser to include a `following` value object.
-This will hold information about all the accounts an account follows. *Tip: When creating references to other entities, it's good practice to only reference the entity ID rather than the entire entity structure (like how you would model a foreign key in a database table).*
+  - Update the `Account` entity parser to include a `following` attribute.
+This will hold information about all the accounts an account follows.

-### Part 4: Testing Parsers
+### Part 4: Testing our Parsers

+Although tests are really important in software, it's not always obvious what we should be testing.
+Should we test every piece of functionality in isolation?
+Should we only write tests against API endpoints?
+What about integration and end-to-end tests?

+In this workshop, we'll cover some of these questions by writing tests at various levels and then comparing them to each other to see how much value we're really getting out of each one.
+Let's start by testing our low-level parser functions.

 - In **src/contexts/posts/core/entities/post.spec.ts**:
   - Complete the tests to ensure the `parsePost` function works as expected.
-In **src/contexts/posts/core/entities/postComment.spec.ts**:
+- In **src/contexts/posts/core/entities/postComment.spec.ts**:
   - Write the tests to ensure the `parsePostComment` function works as expected.
 - In **src/contexts/accounts/core/entities/account.spec.ts**:
   - Update the tests to ensure the `parseAccount` function works as expected